rogeriobispo/nubank-clone-arquiteture/Readme.md

 ## patterns and architecture

-* events drive arquiteture
+* events drive architecture
 * Test driven development
-* microservices arquiteture
+* microservices architecture

 ## services that will be created